Kkinod/BNF-Blog/README.md

 ### Important!

-- IMPROVE password requirements (NIST 800-63B), especially since now, for example, during registration when we provide a password that's too short, it shows "Password is required" and there are no requirements beyond 7 characters

-- Change errors/success during registration/login/reset so that if, for example, during registration it detects that such an account exists, or during login incorrect data is provided, or if one tries to reset the password, don't inform whether the provided data is correct or not, but something like "if the provided data is correct, a password reset link has been sent to the provided email"
-- IMPORTANT: !!! add time which must elapse before being able to resend a password reset email!!
-Password reset
-- Captcha for login!
 - Check if it's necessary to add CSRF tokens - "cursf" or "next-csrf" library - and then add tokens to inputs, e.g., during login and adding comments

-### Password change:

-- AFTER CHANGING THE PASSWORD (in the admin panel) IT SHOULD LOG OUT, additionally, password change confirmation via email must be required
-- After several incorrect password entries (required when changing the password in the admin panel), it should log out or block login for x time
-- After password reset (user not logged in) when we click on the reset link in the email and enter a new password, it should redirect to the login page

-For now, it should be:

-- If wrong password, then information that data is incorrect
-- If correct password, then redirect to the page with information that an email has been sent, i.e., the same as when we register.
-Protect against continuous email sending, e.g., by going back and logging in again

-### Registration:

-- Second input where password confirmation is required

 ### Two Factor Authentication:

 - When enabling/disabling 2FA, it should log out
 - When disabling 2FA, it should send a confirmation email

-### Security:

-- To protect against brute force:
-  - Add max active session 1
-  - Captcha?

 ### "DEFAULT" post images: